Dormant-Neurons/MAS-Cascade/README.md

 ---

-Multi-agent LLM systems are vulnerable to adversarial agents that attempt to manipulate group decisions through repeated discussion.
+Multi-agent LLM systems are vulnerable to malicious agents that attempt to manipulate group decisions through spreading misinformation during discussion.
 This repository provides a framework for:

-- **Running adversarial multi-agent experiments** on CommonsenseQA and ToolBench benchmarks across different network topologies
+- **Running adversarial multi-agent experiments** on CommonsenseQA and ToolBench datasets across different network topologies
 - **Evaluating trust-adaptive defenses** that dynamically reweight peer influence to isolate malicious agents
-- **Fitting the Friedkin–Johnsen (FJ) belief dynamics model** to LLM agent behavior to analytically predict adversarial outcomes
+- **Fitting the Friedkin–Johnsen (FJ) belief dynamics model** to LLM agent behavior to analytically predict belief outcomes

 ---